95rade/concourse-docker/README.md

 docker run concourse/concourse web --help docker run concourse/concourse worker --help
 ```
+Usage
+Quick-start
+See the Quick-start folder.

+Generate private keys
+Run generate-keys.sh to create keys to be used by the web host and workers.

+Environment variables
+CONCOURSE_EXTERNAL_URL - The URL to access concourse web at.
+Usually http://192.168.99.100:8080 or http://localhost:8080
+CONCOURSE_LOGIN - Username to use for concourse basic auth.
+CONCOURSE_PASSWORD = Password to use for concourse basic auth.
+Start Concourse
+Run:

+docker-compose up
+Open the CONCOURSE_EXTERNAL_URL specified above (http://192.168.99.100:8080) and start using concourse.

+See Using Concourse to get started.

 See [the `concourse` binary docs](https://concourse-ci.org/install.html) for
 more information - the instructions and requirements are the same.
 For network